 Social Work and JD Law Dual Degree Program

 The Social Work department has launched a new dual degree program with the UNH Law School.
 The JD/MSW degree is designed for students who wish to pursue a career requiring knowledge of law and social work and, in particular, careers that address critical social justice issues such as immigration, gender bias and discrimination, and domestic violence.
-Please contact Dr. Sharon Murphy at email@example.com or 862-3826 for information about applying, and please review our JD Dual Degree Protocols.
+Please contact Dr. Sharon Murphy at firstname.lastname@example.org or 862-3826 for information about applying, and please review our JD Dual Degree Protocols.

 Earth, Oceans, and Space (EOS)

 The Institute for the Study of Earth, Oceans, and Space offers students the opportunity for interdisciplinary study and research.
 Certain graduate degree programs in earth sciences, physics, natural resources, and zoology may be accessed through the institute as follows: all the M.S. programs in earth sciences, the specialization in space physics and astrophysics (M.S. and Ph.D.), and departmental (M.S.) or interdepartmental (Ph.D.) program in natural resources and earth systems sciences.
 Admission and degree requirements are set by the respective departments and program.
 See the graduate program descriptions in earth sciences, physics, zoology, natural resources, and the natural resources and earth systems sciences program (NRESS) for admission and degree requirements.